 Message from the Director of Graduate Student Life

-You feel better now, right?
-Again, Happy New Year, have a great semester, and please do not hesitate to contact the Office of Graduate Student Life if we may be of assistance to you in any way.
+In closing, I hope you all enjoy a warm, safe and productive February.
+And as always, please do not hesitate to contact us here in the Office of Graduate Student Life if we may be of assistance to you in any way.

 All the best,